Yufuin, Ōita

-Yufuin (湯布院町, Yufuin-chō) was a town located in Ōita District, Ōita Prefecture, Japan.
-Yufuin is now a district (町) within the city of Yufu.
-Its elevation is approximately 400 meters above ground.
+Yufuin (湯布院町, Yufuin-chō) is a district (町, machi) within the city of Yufu, Ōita Prefecture, Japan.
+It was previously a town located in the now-dissolved Ōita District.
+Yufuin's elevation is approximately 400 m above ground.

-As of 2003, the town had an estimated population of 11,342 and density of 88.77 persons per km^{2}.
-The total area was 127.77 km^{2}.
+As of 2003, the town had an estimated population of 11,342 and density of 88.77 PD/km2.
+The total area was 127.77 km2.

-On October 1, 2005, Yufuin, along with the towns of Hasama and Shonai (all from Ōita District), was merged to create the city of Yufu.
+On October 1, 2005, Yufuin, along with the towns of Hasama and Shonai (all from Ōita District), were merged to create the city of Yufu.
 This controversial decision resulted in the recall of the mayor and a snap election in which he regained office.

-Located in a green valley beneath the spectacular Mount Yufu (由布岳, Yufudake), a short walk from the town centre is a mix of paddy fields, housing and upmarket ryokan, with a few temples.
-Mount Yufu, or Yufu-dake, can be hiked in about 90 minutes.
-Although still connected to its rural roots, Yufuin is a tourist town and a popular destination for coach tours, especially among Korean, Chinese, Thai, and Taiwanese tourists.
-There is the picturesque Lake Kinrin and rivers flow down and across the valley.
-Some hotels have outdoor baths called rotenburo with a view of Mount Yufu.